 You’re not alone.

-In the middle of this horrible, seemingly never-ending experience, you finally hear the voice of your savior.
+In the middle of this horrible, seemingly never-ending experience, you finally hear the voice of your instructor.
 (Isn’t it amazing to have your own private cheerleader?)
 “Yes, that’s it!”
 “You’re doing great!”
 “Perfect, now one more time.”

 For you, these are the right words at just the right time.
 Your ballroom dance teacher will never be frustrated with you.
-On the contrary, instructors will offer only encouragement and inspiration.
+On the contrary, instructors will offer encouragement and inspiration.

 Be that as it may, wouldn’t it be nice to have that support in other aspects of your life?
-Imagine having your own personal champion dedicated to supporting and promoting your success.
+Imagine having your own personal champion dedicated to encouraging and promoting your success.
 Not only that, but this is the one person who never doubts your ability or drive.

-It’s chemistry between you and your instructor!
+It’s chemistry between you and your ballroom dance teacher!

 Great ballroom dance instructors have mastered the art of sharing good chemistry.
 They know they hold the key to your success on the dance floor.
 Also, they’re aware that you may have had a stressful day and are sensitive to the fact that you need to relax.